pulumi/docs/content/blog/pulumi-loves-python/index.md

 )
 ```

-The new Pythonic input types are available in the latest release of the Pulumi SDKs for [Kubernets](https://www.pulumi.com/registry/packages/kubernetes/) and [AWS](https://www.pulumi.com/registry/packages/aws/), with more providers SDKs to follow soon.
+The new Pythonic input types are available in the latest release of the Pulumi SDKs for [Kubernetes](https://www.pulumi.com/registry/packages/kubernetes/) and [AWS](https://www.pulumi.com/registry/packages/aws/), with more providers SDKs to follow soon.

 {{% notes type="info" %}}
-Due to a performance issue, TypedDict based inputs are not yet available when using MyPy as the type checker.
-We recommend you use Pyright as the type checker while we work on resolving [this issue](https://github.com/python/mypy/issues/17231).
+Due to a performance issue, TypedDict based inputs are not yet available when using MyPy as type checker.
+We recommend you use Pyright as type checker while we work on resolving [this issue](https://github.com/python/mypy/issues/17231).
 {{% /notes %}}

 ## Summary